MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 In addition, all patterns can be categorized by their intent, or purpose.
 This book covers three main groups of patterns:

-- **Creational patterns** provide object creation mechanisms that increase flexibility and reuse of existing code. *How objects are created*
+- <u>**Creational patterns**</u> provide object creation mechanisms that increase flexibility and reuse of existing code. *How objects are created*

 - - **Singleton**  ensures that a class *has only one instance* and provides a global point of access to it.
 Mesela settings class gibi. bir kere yaziyorsun.

-- - **Factory**  provides an interface for creating objects without specifying their concrete classes.
+- - **Factory**  provides an interface for creating objects without specifying their concrete classes.  bir suru if-else check yerine, bir factory class method yazip bizim yerimize o karar veriyor if elselere gerek kalmadan.

-- - **Builder**  allows you to construct complex objects step by step.
+- - **Builder**  allows you to construct complex objects step by step. for building an object, instead of using a constructor with full of parameters, you create them step by step and assigning each property to this functions.

 - - **Prototype**  (clone) allows you to create objects without using the new operator.
 It is an alternative to `inheritance`, you dont inherit from a class but from a prototype or object. using __proto__ is a way for it in Javascript for example. instead of using new keyword you use *Object.Create(prototype, properties)*

-- **Structural patterns** explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient. *How objects relate to each other*
+- <u>**Structural patterns**</u> explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient. *How objects relate to each other*

-- - **Facade**  provides a unified interface to a set of interfaces in a subsystem.
+- - **Facade**  provides a unified interface to a set of interfaces in a subsystem. it is a simplified API for reaching other properties in the codebase.
+Bunun sebebi, complex code logici bir API arkasina saklamak (API burda bir class olabilir) ihtiyac olunca bu API call ile islem yapilir.

 - - **Proxy**   provides a surrogate or placeholder for another object to control access to it.

-- **Behavioral patterns** take care of effective communication and the assignment of responsibilities between objects. *How objects interact and communicate*
+- <u>**Behavioral patterns**</u> take care of effective communication and the assignment of responsibilities between objects. *How objects interact and communicate*

 - - **Chain of responsibility**  allows for the passing of requests to a chain of objects until one of them handles the request.